AS 91907 Clarification

 Clarification details

-Students must use recognised and appropriate project management tools and techniques to plan the development of their outcome.
+Students must use recognised and appropriate project management techniques to plan the development of their outcome.
 The standard does not involve planning the outcome itself.

-Examples of suitable project management tools and techniques are given in Explanatory Note 3.
-These provide guidance about the expectations at Level 3, but are not an exhaustive list.
-Assessors may need to determine other recognised project management tools and techniques and ensure that they are of a similar level to the examples given.
+Examples of suitable project management techniques are given in Explanatory Note 3.
+These provide guidance about the expectations at Level 3 but are not an exhaustive list.
+Assessors may need to determine other recognised project management techniques and ensure that they are of a similar level to the examples given.

 Testing in this context is about confirming decisions.
 The components trialled need to be assembled into a functional outcome and tested to ensure functionality.